Kimchi bond

-A Kimchi bond is a non-won-denominated bond issued in the South Korean market.
+A Kimchi bond is a non-won-denominated financial bond issued in the South Korean market.
 The name refers to kimchi, a Korean side dish.
 Woori Bank, which is credited with coining the term, defines it as solely referring to bonds from foreign issuers, a definition echoed by the Ministry of Finance and Economy.
 However, in practice, the term is also used to refer to non-won-denominated bond issuance by domestic entities.
 Deutsche Bank credits itself as having executed the first kimchi bond transaction, a US$100 million two-year floating rate note sold by South Korean company SK Global, but the first foreign company to sell non-won-denominated bonds in the South Korean market was Bear Stearns.
 Although foreign firms had long been permitted to issue won-denominated bonds, typically referred to as Arirang bonds, permission for them to issue foreign currency-denominated bonds was slower in coming.
 Permission was finally granted due to the strength of the won in 2005.